ZoraNeverEatFish/ns-3.27-for-ICC/src/traffic-control/doc/queue-discs.rst

 some multi-queue aware queue discs have been introduced.
 Multi-queue aware queue discs handle as many queues (or queue discs -- without using classes) as the number of transmission queues used by the device on which the queue disc is installed.
-An attempt is made, also, to classify each packet similarly in the queue disc and within the device (i.e., to keep the packet classification consistent across layers).
+An attempt is made, also, to enqueue each packet in the "same" queue both within the queue disc and within the device.

 The traffic control layer interacts with a queue disc in a simple manner: after requesting to enqueue a packet, the traffic control layer requests the qdisc to "run", i.e., to